What is it Like to be Trapped in a Desert Jail For 20 Years? The Oufkir Family Story

 When Morocco's General Mohamed Oufkir was assassinated, his family, including a 3 year old boy, lived in a desert jail for 20 years.

 I read Stolen Lives twice.
 The first time, I couldn’t put it down because it was just shocking.
 The second time I read it, (for this review), I found new things to be shocked by.
 Talk about shock overload.

-He also had a harem.
-Malika spent a lot of time with the women in the Harem, who spent a lot of time dressing themselves up, putting on makeup, taking care of their skin, and fixing their hair.
+4. Malika spent a lot of time with the women in the King's Harem.
+The women spent a lot of time dressing up, putting on makeup, taking care of their skin, and fixing their hair.

 Lalla Mina had every single toy she ever wanted in her and bedroom, which she shared with Malika.
 Lalla Mina also loved horses, and Malika, who hated them, was forced to learn to become an equestrian.
 It seemed to be a charmed life, but it was a cloistered life, almost like a prison.

 Oufkir's second book is better appreciated if her first book is read beforehand.

 Malika returns to her family at age 15

 When King Muhammad V died, there was a suspicion that his son and heir, Hassan II, had a hand in it, The New York Times reported.
 Still, life remained the same for Lalla Mina (Hassan II’s youngest sister from another woman in the harem) and Malika.

 Muhammad V’s harem remained, but Hassan II built a new complex in the Palace grounds for his own harem.
 Hassan II had nude parties in the pool with his entire harem.
 Malika, then nine years old, joined these swimming parties.
 She refused to take off her underwear, causing King Hassan II to tear it off her.